-Below is a series of tutorials to increase your skills in studying music “by eye,” to raise them to the level of the skills you have mastered “by ear.”
-These are techniques to help you quickly identify what is going on, scanning for the most meaningful bits of information, without a lot of bogging down in note-by-note analysis.
+Below is a series of tutorials to increase your skills in studying music, to raise them to the level of the skills you have mastered by ear.
+These are techniques to help you quickly identify what is going on, and scan for the most meaningful bits of information, without a lot of bogging down in note-by-note analysis.
 They are based on many years of observations of the working/thinking patterns of my theory students at the College of Marin in northern California.
 I hope they will help you improve your understanding of music theory and analysis, as well as help you do your assignments more quickly and accurately with less frustration.

 Take some time to investigate these “visual” skills in the first section.
 Once you have mastered these, I think you will find you can do your work more quickly and accurately.
 There are also additional tutorials and tips on principles of diatonic and chromatic harmony.
 I hope these techniques will help make your study of music more enjoyable.

 This site is still under construction.
 Not all lessons are working yet.
 Your patience is greatly appreciated.

 Using the staff to solve problems, rather than keyboard